cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/class-summaries.md

 ### Session 8: Shakespeare, *The Taming of the Shrew*

-For reading of Shakespeare's *The Taming of the Shrew*, you can use any print edition or the [digital](http://shakespeare.mit.edu/) one available through MIT.
+For your reading of Shakespeare's *The Taming of the Shrew*, you can use any print edition or the [digital](http://shakespeare.mit.edu/) one available through MIT.
 Please read the Induction and Acts I-II and post at the discussion board.

 We will be considering this play in relation to ancient Greek and Roman comedy, thinking back to Aristophanes (with revisions of Essay 1 in mind) and questions about gender reversals, ritual, invective and festive elements, and breaking social norms and restoring social order; and to Plautus (and Wilder) with interest in farce, mistaken identity, and sexual and physical comedy.
 We will also be looking ahead to Shakespeare's development of these themes in *Twelfth Night* and to a comedy centered more visibly on romantic love.